okhalid226/MMM-PrayerTime-Issues/README.md

 1. adhan plays on time but stops at the very end of adhan. i mean it doesn't play full adhan.
 2. secondly it starts playing adhan at sunrie time. which is not write.

-can you please look at the above issues and give me some updates on me.osama@gmail.com
+can you please look at the above issues and give me some updates here or let me know i will give you my email address.

+Thanks.